MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-fluent-content.md

 - Modern and diverse compute options to align to your workload's needs
 - The flexibility of virtualization without the need to buy and maintain physical hardware
 - Rapid provisioning
-- Performance scales well up to 64 or 96 CPUs on a single node and linearly on multiple nodes
+- Performance that scales well up to 64 or 96 CPUs on a single node and linearly on multiple nodes

 ## Architecture